-III. - The examinations will commence on the first Monday in June and the first Monday in November of each year: they will be held at the following centres:-
+III. - The examinations will commence on the first Monday in June and the first Monday in November of each year; they will be held at the following centres:-

-(1) Rangoon, for candidates from the Pegu division and from the Toungoo district; also from the Shwegyin district if no separate examination is held at Shwegyin.

-- (2) Bassein, for candidates from the Bassein, Thongwa, and Henzada districts; - (3) Akyab, for candidates from the Arakan division. - (4) Shwegyin (if the Commissioner, Tenasserim Division, in communication with the Central Examination Committee thinks it necessary to hold an examination there), for candidates from the Shwegyin district. - (5) Moulmein, for candidates from the Amherst district and the Salween Hill Tracts. - (6) Tavoy, for candidates from the Tavoy and Mergui districts. - (7) Thayetmyo, for candidates from the Thayetmyo district. - (8) Minbu, for candidates from the Minbu and Magwe district. - (9) Myingyan, for candidates from the Pakokku and Mingyan districts and from the Chin Hills. - (10) Yamethin, for candidates from the Eastern division. - (11) Mandalay, for candidates from the Mandalay, Sagaing, Ye-u, and Shwebo districts; also from the Ruby Mines district if no examination is held at Mogok. - (12) Mogok, for candidates from the Ruby Mines district if the Commissioner, North-ern Division, in communication with the Central Examination Committee, thinks it necessary to hold an examination there. - (13) Katha, for candidates from the Katha district. - (14) Bhamo, for candidates from the Bhamo district. - (15) Monywa, for candidates from the Lower Chindwin district; also from the Upper Chindwin district if no examination is held at Kindat. - (16) Kindat, if the Commissioner, Central Division, in communication with the Central Examination Committee, thinks it necessary to hold an examination there for candidates from the Upper Chindwin district. - (17) Lashio, for candidates from the Northern Shan States. - (18) Fort Stedman or Taunggyi, for candidates from the Southern Shan States.
+- (1) Rangoon, for candidates from the Pegu division and from the Toungoo district. - (2) Bassein, for candidates from the Bassein, Thongwa, Myaungmya and Henzada districts. - (3) Akyab, for candidates from the Arakan division. - (4) Moulmein, for candidates from the Amherst and Thaton districts and the Salween Hill Tracts. - (5) Tavoy, for candidates from the Tavoy and Mergui districts. - (6) Thayetmyo, for candidates from the Theyemyo district. - (7) Minbu, for candidates from the Minbu and Magwe districts. - (8) Myingyan, for candidates from the Pakokku and Myingyan districts and from the Chin Hills. - (9) Meiktila, for candidates from the Yamethin, Kyaukse, and Meiktila districts. - (10) Mandalay, for candidates from the Mandalay, Sagaing, and Shwebo districts; also from the Ruby Mines district if no examination is held at Mogok. - (11) Mogok, for candidates from the Ruby Mines district if the Commissioner, Northern Division, in communication with the Central Examination Committee, thinks it necessary to hold an examination there. - (12) Katha, for candidates from the Katha district. - (13) Bhamo, for candidates from the Bhamo district. - (14) Monywa, for candidates from the Lower Chindwin district; also from the Upper Chindwin district if no examination is held at Kindat. - (15) Kindat, if the Commissioner, Central Division, in communication with the Central Examination Committee, thinks it necessary to hold an examination there for candidates from the Upper Chindwin district. - (16) Lashio, for candidates from the Northern Shan States. - (17) Taunggyi, for candidates from the Southern Shan States. - (18) Myitkyina, for candidates from the Myitkyina district.